 - Wix.com.
-One of the most prominent no-code web builder out there by far, Wix is user friendly and makes it possible for users to build a professional-looking website without the need to know anything about coding.
+One of the most prominent no-code web builders out there by far, Wix is user-friendly and makes it possible for users to build a professional-looking website without the need to know anything about coding.
 With simple drag-and-drop features inside the Wix Editor, Wix is beginner friendly.

 - Bubble.
 Advanced no-code web builder platform that gives users the tools to build SaaS, marketplaces, and social networks with simple clicks.
 The platform offers a drag-and-drop interface that is packed with customization tools, privacy rules, and more than 800 plug-ins including Facebook, Stripe, Google, and more.

 - Webflow.
 Website designers can leverage Webflow to build customized and professional-looking websites with no code and in a reliable hosting setting.
-Webflow is powered by Amazon Web Services and comes with built-in SEO tools, zero maintenance effort, powerful design tools.
-It’s feature rich approach offers superior performance.
+Webflow is powered by Amazon Web Services and comes with built-in SEO tools, zero maintenance effort, and powerful design tools.
+Its feature-rich approach offers superior performance.

 - SquareSpace.
 SquareSpace helps non-developers like artists and photographers build professional websites with tools that help create a professional portfolio.
-IT has built-in SEO tools, it integrates with social media, shipping, marketing, and payment tools, and includes a free logo maker.
+It has built-in SEO tools, integrates with social media, shipping, marketing, and payment tools, and includes a free logo maker.

 - BuildFire.
 Branded as one of the easiest solutions to create mobile apps, BuildFire helps non-developers create professional-grade iOS and Android mobile apps with a DIY platform that lets them customize every aspect of their app without writing any code.
 Users can build an app from scratch or use one of the site’s templates to finish the job.